 None of the existing transformers used in the T&D system use polychlorinated biphenyls.
 An underground fuel pipeline eliminates the need for trucking fuel to the Company's generating plant and reduces the potential damage to Grand Cayman's coral reefs and beaches from a fuel oil spill.
 CUC is responsible for the piping of the fuel from the vendors' distribution terminals on the coast of Grand Cayman to the day tank holding facilities at the Company's generating plant.
-The Company continues to burn ultra low sulfur diesel fuel oil that results in significantly lower levels of exhaust emissions than that produced through the burning of heavy fuel oil.
+The Company continues to burn ultra-low sulfur diesel fuel oil that results in significantly lower levels of exhaust emissions than that produced through the burning of heavy fuel oil.
 Existing diesel generating units used have undergone significant changes and improvements to ensure that they provide electricity in the most efficient manner.
-New generating units are designed to provide an increased kilowatt-hour ("kWh") output per gallon of fuel consumed than older generators.
+New generating units are designed to provide an increased kWh output per gallon of fuel consumed than older generators.
 This improved efficiency reduces the impact on local air quality and reduces fuel costs borne by CUC and its customers.
 CUC has also installed higher exhaust stacks on its new generating units to further improve the local air quality in accordance with best industry practice.
 The Company is also evaluating long-term options for producing electricity from sustainable sources to reduce its dependence on fossil fuels and its associated environmental impacts.

 During 2018, CUC initiated a project to replace all High Pressure Sodium ("HPS") streetlights on Grand Cayman with Light Emitting Diode ("LED") lights.
-At the end of 2020, 6,123 LED lights have been replaced in the initial phase with 7,000 LEDs to be installed across Grand Cayman over a five year period.
+As at the end of 2022, 80% of the LED lights had been replaced from a total of 9,000 LEDs to be installed across Grand Cayman over a five-year period.
 The project is expected to result in numerous benefits for the Company and the community through increased energy efficiency and a longer lifespan compared to HPS lighting.
 The reduction in energy used by the LED fixtures for the total project is projected at 3.78 gigawatt hours per year, correlating to a reduction in consumption of 195,000 imperial gallons of diesel and a reduction of approximately 5.2 million pounds of CO2 emissions.

 During 2018, CUC also initiated a Turtle Friendly Street Light pilot project, jointly with the Department of Environment ("DoE") and the National Roads Authority ("NRA").
 The pilot project facilitates the installation of turtle friendly LED lighting along ecologically sensitive areas of Grand Cayman's coastline.
 These specially designed light fixtures reduce misorientation events with hatching turtles supporting efforts to increase the survival rates of endangered species.
-At the end of 2019, CUC had assisted with the installation of 29 turtle friendly lighting fixtures.
+At the end of 2019, CUC had assisted with the installation of 33 turtle friendly lighting fixtures.
 In 2020, the DoE identified two critical nesting areas in which four additional streetlights were replaced with turtle friendly lights.
+A report released by the DoE in 2021 indicated that the turtle friendly lights reduced the amount of misorientation events that occurred.
+CUC will continue working with the DoE and NRA to install additional turtle friendly lights in areas identified as concern.

-Increasing Renewable Energy and Reducing Green House Gas
+Increasing Renewable Energy and Reducing Greenhouse Gas